openyurtio/openyurt/docs/proposals/20240517-separate-yurtmanager-clients.md

 1) User impersonation

-Kubernets provides a [mechanism](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) that one user can act as another user through impersonation headers.
+Kubernetes provides a [mechanism](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#user-impersonation) that one user can act as another user through impersonation headers.
 These let requests manually override the user info a request authenticates as.

 2) Token override